Choose Your Path

 Reading order:

-- Installation — build the two binaries
+- Installation — install the two binaries

-- Quickstart — create a config, run
+- Quickstart — create a config, start the runtime, run

 catalog list, inspect the generated command tree